Spotlight is a Media Fellowship for reportage on discrimination and violence against women and trans persons with disabilities.

 This is a 3 month fellowship which began in August 2021.

-The five winning fellows are:
+The four winning fellows are:

 - Arunima Kar is an independent journalist based in Kolkata, reporting on politics, gender, LGBTQIA+ rights, and social justice.
 She is in the nascent stages of creating a podcast to explore the multifaceted debates around gender in India.